cygnyx/markover.js/README.md

 Nevertheless the displayed `markover` document is somewhat readable.

 The raw text of the `markover` documents are more readable.
-The `HTML` display document is not currently displayed on GitHub and its raw text is not very readable: the `markdown` text isn't too bad, but the code blocks are extremely difficult to read.
+The raw text of the `HTML` display document is not very readable: the `markdown` text isn't too bad, but the code blocks are extremely difficult to read.

 Fortunately, the output `CommonJS` module is very readable.
 It is included in